ossec/ossec-docs/docs/rootcheck/readme-knark.rst

 forgotten the pid, just cat /proc/knark/pids.
 This will give you a ps-like output of all hidden processes.

-Sniffers sets the network interface in promiscious mode, and many simple sniffer-detectors rely on this.
+Sniffers sets the network interface in promiscuous mode, and many simple sniffer-detectors rely on this.
 When knark is loaded, no network interface will show the IFF_PROMISC flag when SIOCGIFFLAGS is requested.
 Hiding the sniffer with signal 31 is also recommended.